somnambulist-tech/read-models/README.md

 You cannot set, unset, or change the returned models.

-You can defined get mutators in the same way as Laravels Eloquent:
+You can define attribute mutators in the same way as Laravels Eloquent:

 ```php
 class User extends Model